gopasspw/gopass/docs/faq.md

 Set the `auto-expand-secmem` option in your gpg-agent.conf, if your version of GnuPG supports it.

-## I'm getting `Path too long for Unix domain socket` errors, usually on MacOS.
+## I'm getting `Path too long for Unix domain socket` errors, usually on macOS.

 This can be fixed by setting `export TMPDIR=/tmp` (or any other suiteable location with a path shorter than 80 characters).